3d-printing-canada/Longer-LK1-LK2-BL-Touch-Firmware/README.md

 ### Hardware Installation

 1) Print and mount your BL touch, no springs required, using the 3D printed Mount.
-2) Use the EX-1000 wires to connect your BL touch leads to the correct pins on the motherboard as indicated in the wiring diagram
+2) Use the EX-1000 wires (For Longer LK2 only) to connect your BL touch leads to the correct pins on the motherboard as indicated in the wiring diagram.

+NOTE: The EX-1000 wires must have a 1K 1/8th watt resistor bridging the positive (red) and signal (orange) wires at the motherboard connector for the BL touch (also shown in the wiring diagram).
+3D Printing Canada sells the wire pre-soldered with a resistor, or you may try it yourself without soldering by sticking one end of the resistor in the top of the connector for each of the wires, securing it with tape.
+Soldering it to the wires is the best option.

 ### Software Installation